 medical education, timely visits to the doctor, implementation of various recommendations

-the formation of the concept of "do not harm yourself"
+formation of the concept “don’t harm yourself”

-Physical culture and health activities include:
+Physical education and health activities include:

-Creation of a system of physical activity during the day:
+Creating a system of physical activity during the day:

 morning exercises (daily);

-physical education (3 times a week);
+physical education classes (3 times a week);

-walks with the inclusion of outdoor games;
+walks including outdoor games;

 health jogging (daily);

-finger gymnastics (daily during regime moments)
+finger gymnastics (daily during special moments)

-visual, respiratory, corrective gymnastics in the relevant classes
+visual, breathing, corrective gymnastics in appropriate classes

-health-improving gymnastics after daytime sleep (daily);
+health-improving gymnastics after a nap (daily);

 emotional release, relaxation;

-walking on massage mats, sand, pebbles (barefoot);
+walking on massage mats, sand, pebbles (barefoot walking);

 help to master sustainable behavioral skills;

-develop correct posture skills;
+develop skills correct posture;

 develop artistic interest